 It is very important to take folic acid before getting pregnant and during early pregnancy to lower chances of harmful side effects to your unborn baby.
 Ask your doctor or pharmacist for help if you are not sure how to choose a folic acid product.

-Liver problems may occur while you are using valproic acid.
-Stop using valproic acid and check with your doctor right away if you are having more than one of these symptoms: abdominal pain or tenderness; clay-colored stools; dark urine; decreased appetite; fever; headache; itching; loss of appetite; nausea and vomiting; skin rash; swelling of the feet or lower legs; unusual tiredness or weakness; or yellow eyes or skin.
+Liver problems may occur while you are using valproic acid, and some may be serious.
+Check with your doctor right away if you are having more than one of these symptoms: abdominal or stomach pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.

 Pancreatitis may occur while you are using valproic acid.
 Tell your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.

-Check with your doctor right away if you are having unusual drowsiness, dullness, tiredness, weakness or feelings of sluggishness, changes in mental status, or vomiting.
+Check with your doctor right away if you are having unusual drowsiness, dullness, tiredness, weakness or feelings of sluggishness, changes in mental status, low body temperature, or vomiting.
 These may be symptoms of a serious condition called hyperammonemic encephalopathy.